artis3n/nextcloud-ansible/README.md

 Ansible deployment for Nextcloud software

-__Note__: At the moment, the machine running the Ansible playbook is required to be a Debian system (for the `make install` command to succeed).
-That can be manually adjusted pretty easily for the time being.
-However, the target servers in the `inventory` file _must_ be CentOS machines for the time being.
-That support will be extended.
+__Note__: For the moment, the machine running the Ansible playbook is required to be a Debian system (for the `make install` command to succeed).

+## Supported Operating Systems (Hosts)
+The following operating systems are supported for target hosts, which are defined in the inventory file:
+- CentOS
+- RHEL
+- Debian
+- Ubuntu

 ## Installation & Set Up

+Note: `master` is guaranteed to deploy successfully on the supported systems, while `dev` may be unstable.

 - Clone the repo.